 The range extender is a 1.5-liter four-cylinder engine from GM's latest global family of three- and four-cylinder engines.
 It delivers 101 horsepower at 5600 rpm, and importantly, it runs on regular (87-octane) gasoline.
 For best fuel economy, its combustion process has been modeled to simulate the ultra-efficient Atkinson Cycle under some circumstances.

-- 50 miles of electric range
+- 53 miles of all-electric range

-- Fifth seat minimal at best
+- Fifth 'seating position' minimal